strangelookingnerd/compuware-strobe-measurement-plugin/README.md

 	b.
 Navigate to the Security page and define a Personal Access Token for this host connection.

-    **Note**: Sometimes Strobe on the mainframe can have difficulty determining the correct CES host.
-So you might need to set the **ces.host.address** property in **ces.properties** located at **data/ces/config** in the CES installation directory.
+    **Note**: Strobe on the mainframe can have difficulty determining the correct CES host.
+So you might need to set the **ces.host.address** property to the CES host location in **ces.properties** located at **data/ces/config** in the CES installation directory.
     		  For example, ces.host.address=127.0.0.1 or ces.host.address=localhost

 2. Go to Jenkins system > Jenkins > Manage Jenkins > Configure System > Common Configurations > Host Connections section.
-In the Host Connections section, add the same host connection as defined in CES, while ensuring the following:
+In the **Host Connections** section, add the same host connection as defined in CES, while ensuring the following:

 		-	Make sure that description field matches the description in CES.
 		-	Add the CES URL in the format scheme://host:port    e.g. https://myHost:48226

 3. In the Jenkins system, define the Personal Access Token from step 1 as secret text in the Credentials plugin.
-	For more information, see the [Jenkins documentation for Credentials Plugin](https://plugins.jenkins.io/credentials/)
+	For more information, see the [Jenkins documentation for Credentials Plugin](https://plugins.jenkins.io/credentials/).

 ### Executing a Measurement

 Perform the following steps:

-1. In your Jenkins Project, go to the project Configuration page > Build Steps section, click **Add build step** and select **BMC AMI Strobe Measurement Task**.
+1. In your Jenkins Project, go to the Configure > Build Steps section, click **Add build step** and select **BMC AMI Strobe Measurement Task**.

-2. In BMC AMI Strobe Measurement Task section, select your host connection and the personal access token that you previously defined.
+2. In BMC AMI Strobe Measurement Task pane, select your host connection and the personal access token that you previously defined.
 You can also configure both from this screen.

 3. Fill out the rest of the form as desired.
 Refer to the help next to each field if you have any questions.